 Regardless of your industry, chances are most players in your supply chain use CAD systems.
 Which is great!
 Technology is a beautiful thing.
-However, as with my DELL not being compatible with your MAC, most of these companies are using different and incompatible CAD systems.
-Even other departments or divisions within your own organization might be using different design software, whether they’re down the hall or across the globe.
+However, as with my Dell not being compatible with your Mac, most of these companies use different and incompatible CAD systems.
+Even other departments or divisions within your own organization might use different design software, whether they’re down the hall or across the globe.
 And trying to exchange data between different CAD systems causes errors, disorganization, inefficiencies, redundancies and wasted time and money.
 Any of these issues can cause the need to recreate CAD files, which will most likely create problems in translation and accuracy of data.
-The unfortunate fact is that 48% of engineering departments work in a multi CAD environment.
+The unfortunate fact is that 48% of engineering departments work in a multi-CAD environment.

 CAD datasets differ in size, scale, and amount of detail.
 They can characterize massive amounts of information about the design of a jet engine or the intricacies of circuit board production.
 But what happens when you have to deal with multiple CAD systems?

 Most engineering teams build their strategy around CAD tools that work best for their product designs and allow them to communicate with their audience.
 However, when teams grow due to expansion, mergers with other companies or changes in customer specifications, your team may be working with multiple CAD systems.

 Most teams realize there is a loss in productivity when a CAD system is unable to efficiently exchange data and make use of critical information with other systems.
 Which significantly increases the likelihood of inaccuracy or the result of recreating existing CAD models in different formats, creating redundant files of the same product, and sometimes with slightly different configurations.
 These real life scenarios only serve to put undue burdens on design teams and cause their companies a loss in efficiency, resulting in an increase of operating expenses.
 A consequence that does not sit well with CFOs.